-Academic biographyEdoardo Celeste is Assistant Professor in Law, Technology and Innovation at the School of Law and Government of Dublin City University.
-His research interests lie in the field of digital rights and constitutionalism, privacy and data protection law, online platforms governance and regulation, digital economics and ethics, legal philosophy and sociology, focusing in particular on issues related to artificial intelligence, social media, sharing economy, and blockchain.
+Edoardo Celeste is an Assistant Professor of Law, Technology and Innovation at the School of Law and Government of Dublin City University.
+He specialises in EU and comparative digital law, focusing in particular on digital rights and constitutionalism, privacy and data protection, and social media governance.

 Edoardo is the Programme Chair of the Erasmus Mundus Master in Law, Data and Artificial Intelligence (EMILDAI), the Deputy-Director of the DCU Law Research Centre, the coordinator of the DCU Law and Tech Research Cluster, and a founding member of the Digital Constitutionalism Network.

 Edoardo has been involved in numerous competitively-won research projects securing funding both by public and private institutions.
 He was the principal investigator of the project 'Cross-Border Data Protection Network' funded by the Irish Research Council and the UK Economic and Social Research Council, and of the project 'Digital Constitutionalism: In Search of a Content Governance Standard' funded by Facebook Research.

 Edoardo is the author of the monograph 'Digital Constitutionalism: The Role of Internet Bills of Rights' (Routledge 2022).
 He published his works in leading legal journals and edited the books 'Data Protection Beyond Borders' (Hart 2021) and 'Constitutionalising Social Media' (Hart 2022).